-The proposed house has a complex design with a moderately complex roofline and is oriented with a northern aspect.
-It will have a stone buffer material encircling the structure.
-The overall design to the structure greatly influences how it will withstand a wildfire.
+The existing house has a moderately complex design with a moderately complex roofline and is oriented with a southwest aspect.
+The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect one another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material will consist of asphalt shingles.
+The roof is a flat design and the roofing material consists of black rubber.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
-It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.
+There are no gutters present.